In this guide, you'll learn more about COPPA - the online privacy law aimed at protecting kids - and how it applies to

-The term "Personal information" ("PI") is broadly defined, but it means every kind of data that you can use to identify an individual, and in the case of COPPA, any kind of data that can identify a child under 13.
+The term "Personal information" ("PI") is broadly defined, but it means data that you can use to identify an individual.
+And in the case of COPPA, any kind of data that can identify a child under 13.
 Here are a few examples: